 In order to remove CerberTear from your computer, you will need anti-malware software.
 Manual CerberTear removal is possible but we do not recommend it for regular computer users.
 If you do attempt to erase CerberTear manually, you could end up damaging your computer.
 Instructions for how to delete CerberTear will be provided below.

-Download Removal Toolto remove CerberTearUse our recommended removal tool to uninstall CerberTear.
+Download Removal Toolto scan for CerberTearUse our recommended removal tool to scan for CerberTear.
 Trial version of WiperSoft provides detection of computer threats like CerberTear and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 While the creators of MalwareBytes anti-malware have not been in this business for long time, they make up for it with their enthusiastic approach.
 Statistic from such websites like CNET shows that th ...